david-cattermole/timetracker/README.md

 **Timetracker automatically records application activity to gather personal time statistics.**

-Timetracker runs in the background to gather how much time you use software, and the (environment variable) context that the software is used in.
+Timetracker runs in the background, keeping track of the time you spend using different software and the specific environment you're working in.
+It remembers things like the software you're using, the context it is used, and more.

-After the data is recorded, it may be queried to find out how much time you've spent:
+Once it has all this info, you can ask Timetracker:

- * active on a computer, and when were you active?
+ * How much time you've spent actively using your computer, and when you were active.
- * working in a specific software?
+ * How much time you've spent in a particular software.
- * working with a set of environment variables?
+ * How much time you've spent in a certain environment (like a project setting).
- * working with-in a working directory (with the `PWD` environment variable)?
+ * How much time you've spent working within a specific working directory.

 Features:

  * Records the current active window and (a limited set of) environment variables into a local file.
  * Queries the local file to display time-based activity information.

-Timetracker is a *personal* tool and is intended to only store data *locally* in the user's home directory.
-Users may delete their data at anytime.
+Timetracker is meant for your *personal* use.
+It only keeps your data on your own computer in your home folder - if you want, you can always delete your data.

-Timetracker was developed for 3D Animation, Computer Graphics (CG) and Visual Effects (VFX) productions, where environment variables passed to software is used to denote the different projects, sequences, shots and tasks that are worked on by artists.
+Timetracker was created with 3D Animation, Computer Graphics (CG), and Visual Effects (VFX) work in mind.
+It's especially useful for keeping track of which projects, sequences, shots, and tasks artists are worked on.

 ## Getting Started